Denis McLoughlin: Kangaroo Books

 For Kangaroo Books (their logo looked amazingly like that of America's Pocket Books), McLoughlin painted a few paperback covers but primarily produced joke books.
 The publisher paid £18 each for these which included writing about 50 jokes, illustrating them, and producing the cover.
 After doing the first joke book, probably Laughter for the Home Front, solo, McLoughlin enlisted the aid of his brother Colin (b.
 2 November 1925) with the writing chore.
 Thus began a working relationship between the McLoughlin brothers that would last at least into the 1950s and that produced New Laughs for All, Laugh While You Work, You've Had It, and This Is It for Kangaroo.

 It was for Kangaroo books that Denis McLoughlin produced his first comic book work.
 He created an eight-page adaptation of General George Armstrong Custer's last stand based primarily on his hazy memory of the film They Died With Their Boots On.
-The story seems likely to have seen publication in an unnumbered and undated 3d (three pence, that is) issue of Lightning Comics sometime between 1943 and January 1946.
+The story seems likely to have seen publication in an unnumbered and undated threepenny issue of Lightning Comics sometime between 1943 and January 1946.